Cardel Homes

 Cardel Homes is a homebuilder based in Calgary, Alberta, Canada.
 Cardel was founded in 1973 and has additional operations in Ontario, Florida and Colorado.

 Brands

 Several brands exist under the Cardel parent brand.
-Cardel's homebuilding divisions include Cardel Lifestyles, which specializes in multi-family homes, and Cardel Resorts, which builds resort properties in the Columbia Valley, in addition to the company's single-family homes division.
+Cardel's homebuilding divisions include Cardel Lifestyles, which specialises in multi-family homes, and Cardel Resorts, which builds resort properties in the Columbia Valley, in addition to the company's single-family homes division.

-Cardel also operates a mortgage services division called Cardel Financial as well as a design division, Cardel Designs, which is based out of an 11000 sqft design center in head office, located in Quarry Park, southeast Calgary.
+Cardel also operates a mortgage services division called Cardel Financial as well as a design division, Cardel Designs, which is based out of an 11000 sqft design centre in the head office, located in Quarry Park, southeast Calgary.
 The Cardel head office is also home to a design kitchen that regularly hosts dinners for customers.

-Additional design center are located in Cardel's Ottawa, Denver and Tampa regional offices.
+Additional design centres are located in Cardel's Ottawa, Denver and Tampa regional offices.